 The measure was proposed at a meeting of the FSA’s Financial System Council yesterday.
 The proposals are part of a clampdown on insider trading based on leaks provided by brokerages.
 The regulator didn’t identify securities firm employees found this year to have leaked information on share offerings of clients.

-The U.S. Treasury Department is exiting its equity stake in American International Group Inc. (AIG) through the final sale of shares acquired as part of a 2008 bailout that swelled to $182.3 billion.
+The U.S. Treasury Department is exiting its equity stake in American International Group Inc. (AIG:US) through the final sale of shares acquired as part of a 2008 bailout that swelled to $182.3 billion.

 The insurer’s near-collapse and bailout was followed by asset sales and a return to profit that helped Chief Executive Officer Robert Benmosche bring an end to the rescue.